 - Cut a large piece of wrapping paper into 63”.

 - Fold the paper in half and draw the shape you want for the top of your headboard and when you unfold the paper, the two sides will match exactly.

-- Unfold the pattern and trace it onto your wood planks.
+- Cut out the pattern.
+Unfold the pattern and trace it onto your wood planks.

 - Use a pencil to label the back of each plank, numbering them from left to right.

-- Use a jigsaw to cut out the shape you drew.
+- Use a jigsaw to cut out the shape you drew on each plank.

-- Sand the rough edges using 100 grit sandpaper.
+- Sand any rough edges using 100 grit sandpaper.

 - Stain or paint your planks.